 The occupational English test (OET) is an international English Language test for healthcare professionals.
-It assesses the language communication skills of healthcare professionals who wish to work in English speaking countries.
+It assesses the english language proficiency of healthcare professionals who wish to work in English speaking countries.

 Since March 2013, the test has been owned by Cambridge Box hill Language Assessment Trust (CBLA).